ddverce/weSport/README.md

 ### Prerequisites

-To run the app you need to have Python 2.7.17 downloaded into your local machine.
-If you don't have it you need to downloaded before running the project.
-In addition to the Python interpreter you need to be sure to have a list of libraries downloaded on your local machine.
-The list is provided in the following section and each of them can be easilly installing following the "Library installing" procedure in section after.
+To run the app, you need to have Python 2.7.17 downloaded into your local machine.
+If you don't have it, you need to download it before running the project.
+In addition to the Python interpreter you need to be sure to have a list of libraries on your local machine.
+The list is provided in the following section and each of them can be easily installed following the "Library installing" procedure in section after.

 ### List of libraries